 Step 3: Click the "Shut down" option in the ShutDown Windows prompt, and a selection of other alternatives should appear.
 Select "Switch user" and click OK.

 Step 4: Select the user account you wish to use on the new login screen, input the necessary login credentials, and you're in.

-Step 1: You'll see the user account and the image which was used as a passcode when you go to the login screen if the most recent user account that logged into your Windows 10 computer or device used an image passcode.
+Step 1: You'll see the user account and the image used as a passcode when you go to the login screen if the most recent user account that logged into your Windows 10 computer or device used an image passcode.

-Step 2: There are two links underneath the user account name: one for accessing different sign-in choices for the same user account, and the other for switching users.
+Step 2: There are two links underneath the user account name: one for accessing different sign-in choices for the same user account and the other for switching users.

 Step 3: You'll get a list of all the user accounts on your Windows 10 computer or device when you click or touch "Switch user."

 Step 4: Select the user you wish to switch to by clicking or tapping on their name.
 Then you'll be prompted to input the account's prior login information, such as the password, PIN, or picture password.

 In Windows 10, how do I switch users from Command Prompt (CMD) to PowerShell?

 Step 1: Open Command Prompt or PowerShell if you prefer command-line environments.